zkotti/cosmos-tour/guide.md

 <br>Source [PlanetWare](https://www.planetware.com/tourist-attractions/andorra-and.htm)

 <br>
-Andorra, officially the Principality of Andorra, is a sovereign landlocked microstate on the Iberian Peninsula, in the eastern Pyrenees, bordered by France to the north and Spain to the south.
-Believed to have been created by Charlemagne, Andorra was ruled by the count of Urgell until 988, when it was transferred to the Roman Catholic Diocese of Urgell.
-The present principality was formed by a charter in 1278.
-It is headed by two co-princes: the Bishop of Urgell in Catalonia, Spain and the President of France.
-Its capital and largest city is Andorra la Vella.
+Andorra, officially the Principality of Andorra, is a sovereign landlocked microstate in the eastern Pyrenees on the Iberian Peninsula, bordered to the north by France and to the south by Spain.
+Andorra was administered by the count of Urgell until 988, when it was given to the Roman Catholic Diocese of Urgell.
+It is thought to have been founded by Charlemagne.
+In 1278, a charter established the current principality.
+The Bishop of Urgell in Catalonia, Spain, and the President of France are its co-princes.
+Andorra la Vella is the country's capital and largest city.
 <br>Source [wiki](https://en.wikipedia.org/wiki/Andorra)

 ---